Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Discussions

 Considering the unique characteristics of iMarkers, they serve as potential alternatives in scenarios reliant on printed markers.
-In this regard, the obscure nature of iMarkers makes them appropriate for surroundings with unwanted visual clutter, such as museums, hospitals, offices, \etc By safely replacing printed markers, iMarkers can preserve unobtrusiveness and aesthetic integrity while delivering full functionality for robotics and \ac{AR} systems.
-It should be noted that various AR applications, particularly those deployable on handheld mobile devices, rely exclusively on RGB cameras and frequently utilize fiducial landmarks to support interactive functionalities like user engagement.
-This aligns well with the iMarker detection procedure proposed in this paper; specifically the single-vision setup which requires minimal hardware modifications to enable compatibility with standard AR-capable vision sensors.
+In this regard, the obscure nature of iMarkers makes them appropriate for surroundings with unwanted visual clutter, such as museums, hospitals, offices, \textit{etc.}, and for scenarios involving transparent or reflective structures (\textit{e.g.,} glass walls and partitions), where placing printed fiducial markers is impractical or unacceptable due to their high visibility and disruption of visual transparency.
+By safely replacing printed markers, iMarkers can preserve unobtrusiveness and aesthetic integrity while delivering full functionality for robotics and \ac{AR} systems.
+Note that various AR applications, particularly those deployed on handheld mobile devices, rely exclusively on RGB cameras and often use fiducial landmarks to support interactive features such as user engagement.
+This aligns well with the iMarker detection procedure proposed in this paper; specifically, the single-vision setup, which requires minimal hardware modifications to enable compatibility with standard AR-capable vision sensors.

 Additionally, as the iMarker detection pipeline relies on simple computer vision techniques (\textit{e.g.,} thresholding and frame subtraction), it introduces minimal computational overhead and operates efficiently even on a CPU-based system, without requiring hardware acceleration.
-Thus, the core innovation of the proposed system lies in tightly coupling hardware and software, where the sensor hardware captures frames with filtered views on CSR-coated regions of iMarkers and the software extracts and reveals these regions before passing the result to standard fiducial marker libraries (e.g., ArUco or AprilTag).
+Thus, the core innovation of the proposed system lies in tightly coupling hardware and software: the sensor hardware captures frames with filtered CSR-coated iMarker regions, and the software extracts and reveals these regions before passing the results to standard fiducial marker libraries (\textit{e.g.,} ArUco or AprilTag).